ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Counters until notable dates:

-Days until STOLASCOIN replaces the Bulgarian lev: 1

-Days until I can post F3lixsram's personal info to Doxbin: 12
+Days until I can post F3lixsram's personal info to Doxbin: 11

-Days until Christmas: 29
+Days until Christmas: 28

-Days until 2025: 35
+Days until 2025: 34

-Days until we get our first convicted felon president: 54
+Days until we get our first convicted felon president: 53

-Days until the space gauntlet deadline: 112
+Days until the space gauntlet deadline: 111

-Days until I become old enough to have sex in Poland: 122
+Days until I become old enough to have sex in Poland: 121

-Days until I become old enough to have sex in Massachusetts: 487
+Days until I become old enough to have sex in Massachusetts: 486

-Days until I become old enough to have sex in New York: 852
+Days until I become old enough to have sex in New York: 851

-Days until I become old enough to have sex in California: 1218
+Days until I become old enough to have sex in California: 1217

-Days until I graduate high school: 1284
+Days until I graduate high school: 1283

-Days until the 2028 election or smth idk: 1441
+Days until the 2028 election or smth idk: 1440

-Days until the end of the 2020s: 1861
+Days until the end of the 2020s: 1860

 Discord: @bombcraft